Trouble (Pink song): Music video

 The song's music video is western-themed.
-It was directed by Sophie Muller.
+It was directed by Sophie Muller and filmed in early September on a ranch in Newhall, California, where the television show Little House on the Prairie had been shot.
 The video opens with Pink galloping with speed through a forested area while checking over her shoulder indicating that she is possibly being pursued.
 She rides her horse until she pauses at the edge of a small town (population 96) which is called Sharktown.
-The town is depicted as a dull place and even a tumble weed blowing down the street is seen.
+The town is depicted as a dull place and even a tumbleweed blowing down the street is seen.
 Pink looks to her right and sees a flag with three black stars which pays homage to the flag of Tennessee and indicates that events depicted in the video are likely to have occurred prior to the turn of the 20th century.
 She then looks down and sees a crude grave marker which bears the name 'Corky'.
-She checks her make up briefly in a small compact and proceeds to ride deeper into the town.
+She checks her makeup briefly in a small compact and proceeds to ride deeper into the town.

 There is a wide establishing shot of Pink as she moves through the main street.
 Local residents survey her from the shadows and treat her with mistrust and suspicion.
-An old woman in rags blesses herself while others, including a young girl and a dirty looking man stare at the stranger open mouthed.
-A quick zooming shot indicates that she is being watched by a character in a black shirt wearing eye liner, who is later revealed as the sheriff.
+An old woman in rags blesses herself while others, including a young girl and a dirty-looking man stare at the stranger open-mouthed.
+A quick zooming shot indicates that she is being watched by a character in a black shirt wearing eyeliner, who is later revealed as the sheriff.
 She sees several horses tied up and immediately notices that there appears to be an element of animal cruelty in the manner in which the horses are being cared for.
 Upon inspecting the ankles of the horses there appears to be ligature marks and Pink, believing that more could be done in relation to the welfare of the animals begins a brawl with the men nearby.
 She is the victor of the short fight and disperses with her opponents in a variety of ways such as tossing them into water troughs or slamming their face off the side of the wooden buildings.
 The sheriff is obviously nervous of the impact that this new character is having on the town and spits in disdain.